geoblacklight/geoblacklight.github.io/docs/documentation/catalog_controller.md

-## Updating the Catalog Controller
+# Update the Catalog Controller

 A number of other configurations you may need to update are handled in your `app/controllers/catalog_controller.rb` file.
 This file has plenty of code comments to help you out with the details, so the following is just a brief summary of the main configurations you can make within it.